melihercan/Blazorme/Diff/README.md

 ## Component Usage
 In your Blazor page add the Diff entry for the desired output format as shown below:
 ### For Inline format
-No need to specify titles for inline as they are are not used for this format.
+No need to specify titles or style for inline as they are are not used for this format.
 Also OutputFormat is Inline by default, hence no need to specify the OutputFormat explicitly.
 ```html
   <Diff FirstInput="first input text"